 - Showcase Opportunities If your work is produced by Disabled young people or inclusive groups, we can provide showcase opportunities in our exhibitions and screenings programme, including the annual international Together!
 Disability Film Festival.
 (No fees apply for this opportunity.)

-- Specialist Dance Activities for Wheelchair Users Working with our sister company Folk in Motion, we can deliver ‘Wolk’ workshops and assist you to set up a ‘Wolk’ team in your school or youth group.
+- Specialist Dance Activities for Wheelchair Users Working with our sister company Folk in Motion, we can support you to deliver ‘Wolk’ workshops and assist you to set up a ‘Wolk’ team in your school or youth group.
 Wolk is based on traditional English country dances, choreographed and with a soundtrack programmed especially for wheelchair users.
 In addition to all of the regular benefits of Dance, including in this case links to the History curriculum too, Wolk enables groups of six-plus wheelchair users, including those who need to be pushed, to work together, understand more about patterning, and improve their posture and wheelchair skills.
 There is free ongoing support available via the Folk in Motion website, including downloadable teaching notes and videos, sound tracks and choreographic notes.
-Folk in Motion has an ongoing relationship with WhizzKidz, for whom they created the UK’s first wheelchair dance flashmob in 2016, and with the PACE School in Herts, where they have been able to embed the Folk in Motion choreography within the curriculum.

 For more information, including to discuss how these activities can be delivered to fit with your National Curriculum, Ofsted, Continuing Professional Development and other needs, please contact Together!
 2012 Business Director Robin Surgeoner MBE firstname.lastname@example.org